prius2055/to-do-list/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Use this [Live demo] link to checkout the app. (https://prius2055.github.io/to-do-list/)
+- Use this link [Live demo](https://prius2055.github.io/to-do-list/) to checkout the app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>